FEUP-LDTS-2021/feup-ldts-proj/docs/README.md

 ##### The Pattern

-The pattern which we are currently following is the <b>Architectural Pattern</b>, more specifically the <b>Model-View-Controller</b> style, which is commonly used in a GUI.
+We are currently following the <b>Model-View-Controller Architectural Pattern</b>, which is commonly used in programs with a GUI.

 ##### Implementation